ArnaudDarre/portfolio/_projects/freedom-on-the-internet.md

 layout: projects
 type: book
 featured:
-color:
+color: '#231d1f'

 # info
 title: Freedom on the Internet
-subtitle:
-body: Suspendisse a tempus nibh.
-Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
-Pellentesque vulputate lacinia interdum.
-Pellentesque tempus vehicula magna sed ullamcorper.
-Integer lacinia eu leo ut fringilla.
-Nulla facilisi.
-Suspendisse potenti.
-Vivamus tristique arcu a diam malesuada, non congue odio suscipit.
-Quisque pretium erat eu ultrices pretium.
-Nullam commodo viverra hendrerit.
+subtitle: A book on Internet Censorship
+body: This book explores how censorship, weather applied automatically by the author, or carried out by countries and organisation
 category: Editorial

 # meta
-client:
+client: Personal project
-tags: #no more than three
+tags: # no more than three
-  - tag:
-  - tag:
-  - tag:
+  - tag: Editorial Design

-# content
-video_id: #vimeo video id

 ---

+{% include components/project-image.html
+  size='thumbnail'
+  pdf='true'
+  suffix='book'
+%}

 {% include components/project-cover.html %}